Nonsingular Black Holes in $4D$ Einstein--Gauss--Bonnet Gravity: Thermodynamics

-We analyse the behaviour of the Hawking temperature of $4D$ Hayward-EGB black hole through temperature $T_+$ \text{vs} horizon radius $r_+$ plots shown in Fig. \ref{fig:Btemp1}.
-When $4D$ Hayward-EGB black hole undergoes Hawking evaporation, initially its temperature increases as the event horizon shrinks, to reach a maximum value before decreasing rapidly to vanish at some particular value of horizon radius.
+We analyze the behavior of the Hawking temperature of $4D$ nonsingular EGB black hole through temperature $T_+$ \text{vs} horizon radius $r_+$ plots shown in Figure~\ref{fig:Btemp1}.
+When the $4D$ nonsingular EGB black hole undergoes Hawking evaporation, its temperature increases as the event horizon shrinks to reach a maximum value before decreasing rapidly to vanish at some particular value of horizon radius.
 One can notice that the Hawking temperature, at a particular value of horizon radius, $r_+^c$ (critical radius), possesses a local maximum, which means the first derivative of temperature vanishes leading to the divergence of specific heat.
-The numerical results of critical radius $r_+^c$ with corresponding maximum temperature $T_+^{Max}$ have been summarized in Table. \ref{tr3}, from which it can notice that an increment in magnetic monopole charge $g$ or the Gauss-Bonnet coupling constant $\alpha$ results in the increased and decreased values of $r_+^c$ and $T_+^{Max}$, respectively.
+The numerical results of critical radius $r_+^c$ with corresponding maximum temperature $T_+^{Max}$ have been summarized in Table~\ref{tr3}, from which one can notice that an increment in magnetic monopole charge $g$ or the Gauss--Bonnet coupling constant $\alpha$ results in the increased and decreased values of $r_+^c$ and $T_+^{Max}$, respectively.
+Further, when we compared the temperature of $5D$ nonsingular EGB black holes~\cite{Kumar:2020bqf}, the local maximum in the $4D$ case occurs at a larger horizon radius.

-By following the first law of black hole thermodynamics \cite{cai,ghosh}
+By following the first law of black hole thermodynamics~\cite{Ghosh:2020tgy,Ghosh:2014pga}